-Belt use has edged upward since passage of the primary law.
-After the primary law was put into effect, awareness surveys indicated that 90 percent of respondents were aware of the fact that police could stop and ticket a motorist solely for a safety belt violation.
+Safety belt use has edged upward since passage of the primary law.
+After the primary law was put into effect, awareness surveys indicated that 90 percent of respondents were aware that police could now stop and ticket a motorist solely for a safety belt violation (i.e., primary enforcement).
 In addition, this provision was supported by about three-quarters of all respondents.
-The 2010 CIOT mobilization was the State of Florida's first high visibility enforcement program for safety belts under a primary enforcement law.
-Enforcement intensity increased to levels not seen before, and that is likely associated with additional gains in statewide belt usage.
+The 2010 CIOT mobilization was the State of Florida's first high visibility enforcement campaign for safety belts under a primary enforcement law.
+Enforcement intensity increased to levels not seen before and may be associated with additional gains in statewide belt usage.
 Once again, increases were greatest among the lowest use subgroups.

-Towards the conclusion of every annual national CIOT mobilization, an observational survey of belt use has been conducted statewide in Florida.

-The following report documents the latest statewide observational survey of safety belt use conducted in Florida, in June of 2017.
-The statewide survey was conducted by Preusser Research Group, Inc., with the assistance of William A. Leaf.
-Ph.D.
-(Chief Statistician).
+Towards the conclusion of every annual national CIOT mobilization, an observational survey of safety belt use has been conducted throughout the state of Florida.
+This report documents the results of the 2018 annual statewide safety belt use survey, conducted in Florida in June of 2018.
+The statewide observational survey was conducted by PRG.